nickworonekin/narchive/README.md

 # Narchive

-A command-line app for creating and extracting NARC archives.
+A command-line app for creating and extracting NARC archives, a format commonly used in Nintendo DS games.

 ## Usage
 ### Create